Kenneth Law: Legal proceedings

+Criminal case

+Law's legal case unfolded in the Superior Court of Justice in Newmarket.
+Legal experts describe the Law case as unprecedented; unusually, Law was not accused of selling an illegal or restricted substance.

 He was initially charged with two counts of counselling or aiding suicide in relation to two Peel Region deaths.
-In August, Law was charged with 12 more counts of counselling and aiding suicide for other Ontario deaths.
+In August 2023, Law was charged with 12 more counts of counselling or aiding suicide for other Ontario deaths.
 He was additionally charged with 14 counts of second-degree murder in December, which were upgraded to first-degree murder the following month.
-As of February 2025, he was planning on pleading not guilty, with his lawyer stating that Law only sold an "otherwise legal product on the open market."
-Law has elected not to pursue his right to bail as of September 2024.
+In March 2024, Law maintained his innocence, with his lawyer stating that Law only sold an "otherwise legal product on the open market".
+In April 2025, Law lodged a complaint with the Human Rights Tribunal of Ontario alleging mistreatment and neglect in prison; he subsequently abandoned the complaint.

 His trial was originally to take place during September and October 2025.
-In September 2024, prosecutors requested that the Supreme Court of Canada give an opinion on whether assisting suicide can be charged as murder.
+In September 2024, the Crown requested that the Supreme Court of Canada give an opinion on whether assisting suicide can be charged as murder after the Ontario Court of Appeals ruled, in a case unrelated to that of Law, that merely providing the means to commit suicide does not constitute murder.
 This appeal caused Law's trial to be delayed to January 2026, then spring 2026.
-His case will proceed directly to trial, without a preliminary inquiry (during which the judge would confirm if the Crown has enough evidence to prosecute the accused).

-Legal experts have described the case as unprecedented.
-Unusually, Law is not accused of selling an illegal or restricted substance.
+The Supreme Court did not unambiguously resolve this matter by the time of Law's conviction in May 2026, leaving the Ontario Court of Appeals ruling standing.
+This made it impossible to move forward with a murder prosecution.

+On May 29, 2026, Law pleaded guilty to assisting the suicides of 14 Ontarians, while prosecutors dismissed the murder charges as part of a plea deal.
+Law also admitted responsibility for 79 suicides in the UK.
+He is expected to be sentenced in September 2026, with the British deaths taken into account.
+As of May 2026, he has continuously been in custody since his initial arrest.

+Civil case

-In September 2024, the family of Jeshennia Bedoya Lopez, an Ontario woman who was suicidal and used products allegedly sold by Law to end her life, filed a lawsuit against him in the Newmarket Superior Court.
+In September 2024, the family of Jeshennia Bedoya Lopez, an Ontario woman who committed suicide, filed a lawsuit against him in the Superior Court of Justice.
+Law allegedly supplied her the means to kill herself.
 Seven of Lopez's doctors were also named in the lawsuit for allegedly failing to provide adequate care.
 They announced that they were seeking damages from both Law and the doctors.